 Sleeping Lower Aids in your Recovery

 After you have enjoyed the summit of Kilimanjaro, you will then need to drop down out of this extreme altitude.
 As we said above, it will take approximately 3 hours to get back to high camp.
-After the break in high camp, you will pack up and have approximately a further 3 hours to Mweaka Camp at 3,100m/ 10,170 feet.
+After the break in high camp, you will pack up and have approximately a further 3/4 hours to Mweka Camp at 3,100m/ 10,170 feet.
 You will be back in the rain forest and now you can celebrate you summit success.
-This can be a 14 hour day in total, and be very difficult!
-Therefore, you need the best acclimatization and lead in to this challenging summit night climb on Kilimanjaro.
+This can be a 12/14 hour day in total, and can be very difficult!
+Therefore, you need the best acclimatization in the lead up to this challenging summit night climb on Kilimanjaro.
 CLICK HERE for more information on our climbs.

 GET IN TOUCH today for more information on our climbs of Kilimanjaro!
+We have helped over 3,000 to the summit.
 We want to help you reach your goal of standing on the Roof of Africa!
 If you want to be successful on Kilimanjaro, then check this link out with all you need to know about climbing Kilimanjaro.